enkidevs/curriculum/comp-sci/networking/dns/README.md

 type: Insights list

-description: Domain Name Servers: How do they work?
+description: Domain Name Servers- How do they work?

 insights:
   - list-of-insight-slugs-in-order